prasannax1/starships/README.md

 #### Captain's Yacht/Dedicated Escort Vessel

-In the space under the saucer traditionally used by Captain's yachts, the *Aviary* has a dedicated Escort vessel.
-It doesn't have a class of its own as it's part of the *Aviary*, but it is nicknamed the *Bat Class* (because it hangs upside down).
+In the space under the saucer traditionally used by Captain's yachts, the *Exodus* has a dedicated Escort vessel.
+It doesn't have a class of its own as it's part of the *Exodus*, but it is nicknamed the *Bat Class* (because it hangs upside down).
 It is about as big as a *Defiant Class* and is as powerful as the *Defiant* would be if it was made today.

 ![Mother Ship Saucer](images/mothership/separation.png)